Growth and characterization of the La$_{3}$Ni$_{2}$O$_{7-\delta}$ thin films: dominant contribution of the $d_{x^{2}-y^{2}}$ orbital at ambient pressure: RESULTS AND DISCUSSION

 \subsection{Transport measurements}

 Fig.~\ref{Figure3}(a) and (b) show the $\rho-T$ curves of \LNO\ thin films grown with lower and higher laser energy, respectively.
 It is clear that the resistivity of the samples decreases with the increasing oxygen partial pressure for both lower and higher deposition energy.
 However, as shown in Fig.~\ref{Figure3}(a), samples synthesized with lower laser energy are weak insulators for all deposition oxygen partial pressures and annealing conditions.
-This may be attributed to the poor crystallinity of these samples, as shown in Fig.~\ref{Figure1}(f).
+We also tried growth with higher growth partial pressures of oxygen ($\sim$40~Pa) and with lower laser fluence.
+But the dominant phase of the thin film becomes \LaNiO\ instead of the metallic La$_{3}$Ni$_{2}$O$_{7-\delta}$.
+This may be the reason for the poor crystallinity of the La$_{3}$Ni$_{2}$O$_{7-\delta}$ in the these samples, as shown in Fig.~\ref{Figure1}(f).
 As shown in Fig.~\ref{Figure3}(b), the samples synthesized with higher laser energy are insulating when the growth oxygen partial pressure is less than 30~Pa.
 With the oxygen partial pressure raised to 35~Pa, the \LNO\ thin films demonstrate a clear metal-to-insulator transition as temperature decreases.
 Through long-time annealing at high oxygen partial pressure, the metal-to-insulator transition temperature can be lowered from 51.3~K (sample SH2) to 24.3~K (sample SH3).
-This suggests that the weak insulating behavior of \LNO\ is related to oxygen vacancies, consistent with previous studies~\cite{kobayashi1996transport, ling2000neutron, zhang1994synthesis}.
+This may suggests that the weak insulating behavior of \LNO\ is related to oxygen vacancies, consistent with previous studies~\cite{kobayashi1996transport, ling2000neutron, zhang1994synthesis, taniguchi1995transport}.
 It is noteworthy that all the $\rho-T$ curves in the whole measurement temperature region do not show the DW-like or SDW-like anomalies as seen in bulk samples.
-The possible transition may be suppressed by the substrate strain, as that in the bulks is suppressed by physical pressure~\cite{zhang2024hightemperature, wang2024pressure, khasanov2024pressureinduced}.
+The possible transition may be suppressed by the substrate strain, as that in the bulks is suppressed by physical pressure~\cite{zhang2024high, wang2024pressure, khasanov2024pressureinduced}.
 The inset of Fig.~\ref{Figure3}(b) shows the resistivity behavior of sample SH2 and SH3 at low temperatures on semi-log plots.
 A clear logarithmic increase of the resistivity with decreasing temperature is observed.
 This may correlate with Kondo effect or weak localization in a Quasi-two-dimensional (2D) system, as will be addressed below.